Extra Values - People¶

 Example:

 This type allows you to specify multiple values for one Extra Value.
-Of course, only one value can be selected for a person.
+Only one value can be selected for a person.

 Example:

-This type allow you to create an Extra Value with either True or False value.
+This type allows you to create an Extra Value with either True or False value.
 This does display in Search Builder in the dropdown when you select the Condition ExtraValueCode.

 Example: